CookiezyCookiezy

 Step 3

-Wire the settings link and gate optional services in React
+Register the hostname, settings link, and gate optional services in React

 Code snippet